-As for point triangulation, optical flow estimation can be approached as an iterative process.
-In PWC-Net, the iterative process is embedded in the architecture itself.
-The architecture is a modified version of the U-Net architecture with skip connections introduced by~\cite{Ronneberger2015UNet} where each level of the decoder has to produce an optical flow estimate.
-This estimate is used to compute a cost volume based on the feature maps produced by the encoder for the two frames between which the optical flow has to be computed.
-The cost volume and the estimate are then passed to the next level of the decoder whose purpose consists of refining the estimate.
+To find the disparity, we could resort to the point triangulation process, which is by nature an iterative process.
+Instead of simply iterating on a full network as proposed in~\cite{Ummenhofer2017DeMoNDA} or bypassing the iteration by proposing a full range of candidates as in~\cite{Duzcceker2020DeepVideoMVSMS,Teed2020DeepV2DVT}, we approach the iterative process as a multi-scale pyramidal network, as PWC-Net~\cite{Sun2018PWCNetCF}.
+By doing so, the iterative process is embedded in the architecture itself.
+This is an adaptation of the U-Net encoder-decoder architecture with skip connections~\cite{Ronneberger2015UNet}, where each level $\levelIndex$ of the decoder has to produce an estimate for the desired output, that is a disparity map in our case.
+In the decoder, the estimate produced at one level is forwarded to feed the next level to be refined.